GabiJunkes/MultipleBedSpawn/README.md

 <strong>disable-sleeping</strong> - If players can sleep or not (if set to true, player will not be able to lie in bed).

 <strong>bed-cooldown</strong> - The amount of time, in seconds, players have to wait before respawning in the same bed.

+You can select which worlds the plugin will run.
+Choosing between allowlist or denylist (you can use both, but it does not make sense).
+Leave empty to work in every world.

+<strong>denylist</strong> - List of world where the plugin will not work.

+<strong>allowlist</strong> - List of world where the plugin will not work.

 # Help needed